From Racetrack to Roping Box

 If I get all the basics covered, when I go to the box, 99 percent of my training is finished.
 I know the horse can run; he’s broke now, and I can steer and stop; he knows where to go on the cow.
 Now I can work on the box and just put all my steps together.
 I can train a horse pretty quickly after that, roping and stopping a steer, or going to breakaway.

 But you’ve got to go through the steps, and you can’t leave any out.
 Everything leads to another step later down the road.
-Teaching a horse to get off your feet and give to your hands and bend is so much used in the box.
+Teaching a horse to get off your feet and give to your hands and bend is used so much in the box.

 I have people come by or call and say, “My horse is turning his head in the box, what do I do?”
 Well, he can’t do that if he’s in your hand and off your feet.